"My heart goes out to any creature that is so dependent

 on another to live out a happy and healthy life"

-I have a small breeding operation and a finch rescue in Central Texas.
+They have a small breeding operation and a finch rescue in Central Texas.
 I was prompted to start the rescue program because I'd seen various finches that were in dire need of attention or read stories of how others were mistreated and neglected.

 Many of these birds have health problems, are plucked, show signs of missing toes or damaged legs due to overgrown nails getting caught, are housed inappropriately and often times die from stress, disease or secondary infections due to weakened immune systems caused by stress.
 Sadly enough, most of the birds I have seen in these conditions are in pet stores.